 Despite their scary reputation, our colony of bald-faced hornets seemed to recognize us and our cat as non-threatening since we regularly spent time on our back porch near their nest without ever causing harm or coming too close.
 Many times, I’d go well within 10 feet of the colony to observe them coming in and out of the nest’s single exit/entry hole, often carrying caterpillars and other insects they’d hunted in our garden.

 When the temperatures hit freezing last fall, all the bald-faced hornets in the nest died, as expected.
 We left the nest up over the winter since dealing with it wasn’t high on our priority list.
 Plus, we were curious to see how the structure held up over the winter without any bald-faced hornet workers to maintain it.

-Last week, we used a knife to cut the nest off of the porch overhang and to take a closer look at the structure inside.
+In early spring, we used a knife to cut the nest off of the porch overhang so we could take a closer look inside.
 As you can see in the photos below, it was amazing!

 Insects play so many vital roles in nature.
 They’re nutrient recyclers, pollinators, predators, food for larger organisms, and so much more.

 It’s no stretch to say the survival of insects is critical to the survival of human beings.
 Yet you may have heard about the massive declines in insect populations around the world in recent decades.